artooa-gmbh/JS-CMS/README.md

 The news content can be modified by editing the /etc/news.js file.

 Consider this a website template.
-It's useful when you have to create a website with dynamic content, but you don't want to install any of those over-complicated CMS.
+It's useful when you have to create a website with dynamic content, but you don't want to install any of those over-complicated CMS's.

 \* Note: For geeks.